lucienlmy/5mod/How-to-do:-Add‐On---Replace-(Vehicles-&-Weapons).md

 - `Knowledge` **What I need to know before asking for help**
   - *How can I fix this error?*
   - *How can I spawn ADD-ON Vehicles or Weapons?*
-  - *Which bugs can do my life harder?*
+  - *Which bugs can make my life harder?*
-  - *Why my car has no sound?*
+  - *Why my car have no sound?*
-  - *Why my game starts crashing when I try to add a new Add-On Folder to DLCPACKS?*
+  - *Why my game start crashing when I try to add a new Add-On Folder to DLCPACKS?*
-  - *Why my game crashes when I try to go into an Add-On vehicle?*
+  - *Why my game crash when I try to go into an Add-On vehicle?*
-  - *Where I can find the DATA for each car I want to put as Add-On?*
+  - *Where I can find the DATA for each car I want to put as an Add-On?*
-  - *My vehicle have some strange/missplaced corona's on headlights and taillights, how I fix that?*
+  - *My vehicle have some strange/misplaced corona's on headlights and taillights, how I fix that?*
 - `Knowledge` **What I need before start using this method**
 - `Knowledge` **What contains Add-On/Replace Base Folder?**
   - Vehicles